Yifan-bio/Manual/README.md

-# ATAC-seq-manual
+# Manual
-The repo contains information on ATAC-seq.
+This repo is setup for different manuals.

 All information are recorded as markdown files.
+Each file will contain a corresponding folder for informations.